iamneo-production/9dc422ba-96ca-45bc-8a5e-6fa507dbdc3c/README.md

 ## Backend

 The backend is created on Express.
 It has 3 features for now.
-   1. New Account creationg
+   1. New Account creation.
-   2. Account Validation and other basic user services
+   2. Account Validation and other basic user services.
-   3. Transactional services (NEFT type of tranfer technique)
+   3. Transactional services (NEFT type of tranfer technique).
 - The transactional services includes normal banking transactions between users, Account balance, Account validation, New account creation etc.

 <p align="right"><a href="#readme-top">back to top</a></p>